 How is OI Diagnosed

 Blue Sclerae (whites of the eyes) – this is a characteristic feature of OI Type 1 but is not present in all forms of OI.
+It may be a normal feature in some babies in the first 2 years of life.

-Family history – understanding family history is a step in diagnosing OI, however in many cases, there may be no family history of OI.
+Family history – understanding family history is a step in diagnosing OI.
+However, in many cases, there may be no family history of OI.

 Introduction to Bone Fragility syndromes